-This easy and delicious pumpkin poke cake is a perfect fall dessert.
+This delicious and easy pumpkin poke cake is a perfect fall dessert.
 Pumpkin and caramel come together in this recipe to create a cake that nobody can resist!

 I’ve made this as both a sheet cake, baking in a jelly roll pan, and in a 13×9 pan.

 Once all ingredients are combined you pour your batter into a greased jelly roll pan.

 The standard size for a jelly roll pan is 15 inches by 10 inches, and at least 1 inch tall on the sides.
 I have a pan with 1 1/2″ sides, which I prefer, but either size will work.

 After baking your pumpkin cake, remove it from the oven and poke holes into it.

 You can use the back of a spoon, a lollipop stick or a straw to do this.
 I used a lollipop stick for this cake.
 You are simply creating areas for the caramel to seep into when you pour it on.
 You can use a store-bought or homemade caramel sauce for this recipe.
 Both will be delicious.

 Pumpkin Caramel Poke Cake